HOTEL OLD TOWN SQUARE PRAGUE

 Betlem Club Hotel near Old Town Square Prague

-Betlem Club Hotel is located in Prague city center near the Old Town Square which is only a 5 minute stroll away from the hotel.
-Nearby are the Charles Bridge, Hradčany, Prague Castle, the Jewish Town Josefov, the Royal Route, Bethlehem Chapel and all the other landmarks of the Prague downtown.
+Betlem Club Hotel is located in the Prague city center near the Old Town Square which is only a 5 minute stroll away from the hotel.
+Nearby are the Charles Bridge, Hradčany, Prague Castle, the Jewish Quarter, the Royal Route, Bethlehem Chapel and many other landmarks in downtown Prague.

 Old Town Square Prague

 Old Town Square (Czech.
 Staroměstské náměstí), formerly called the Great Square and now in Czech popularly known as the "Staromák" is one of the most beautiful squares in Europe and one of the largest monuments of Old Town Prague.
 It covers an area of more than 9000 square meters.
 Although the best known landmark here is the Old Town Hall with its famous Astronomical Clock, there is still much more to see.

 Old Town Square is surrounded by Tyn Church, the Hussite church of St. Nicholas in Old Town, Kinsky Palace, House "U kamenného zvonu" and in the middle of Old Town Square is a monument to Jan Hus.
 The Royal Route also passes this way, linking most of the main landmark sights of Old Town.

 In the 11th century the Old Town square market became the most important commercial center in the country and the square itself became a theater of many important events.
 27 Czech lords executed there after the estates uprising in the White Mountain (Czech.
 Bílá Hora) near Prague, which triggered one of the biggest armed conflicts history- the Thirty Years War.
 Due to the importance of the Old Town Square it is not surprising that this is where the Old Town Hall was built.